Granarolo (company): 2015–2023: Expo and new acquisitions

 In 2017, Granarolo's sixtieth anniversary, the company recorded a turnover of 1.27 billion euro, representing an increase of 7.8%.
 EBITDA fell by 13% to 70.1 million, while profits also decreased from 22.6 million in 2016 to 10.1 million in 2017.
 In terms of percentage, revenues from exports grew from 17% to 20%, revenues from Italy fell from 77% to 72% while revenues from Extra EU countries rose from 6% to 8%.

 In February 2018, the company acquired Midland Food Group, with central offices in London and two distribution centres in Basingstoke and Birmingham, with production facilities in the latter.

 In April 2019 Granarolo acquired Venchiaredo, a stracchino cheese production company with 80 employees and turnover of almost € 27 million.
 This made Granarolo one of the largest Italian producers of stracchino.

-In October 2021, Granarolo acquired 100% of Calabro Cheese Corp., a Connecticut-based US company that produces and markets dairy products such as ricotta, mozzarella and burrata, and Mario Costa, a producer of Gorgonzola DOP.
+In October 2021, Granarolo acquired 100% of Calabro Cheese Corp., a Connecticut-based US company that produces and markets dairy products such as ricotta, mozzarella and burrata, and Mario Costa, a producer of Gorgonzola PDO.

 In May 2022, Granarolo acquired majority stake in White & Seeds, a wellness startup.

 In July 2022, Granarolo acquired in the majority of Industria Latticini G. Cuomo, a historic company specialising in the production of mozzarella, ricotta and cow's milk cheeses.

 On the subject of sustainability, in 2022, Standard Ethics Aei assigned a sustainability rating of 'E+' on a scale of F to EEE in the SE Food&Beverage Sustainability Italian Benchmark.

 With CEFA Onlus takes shape in 2022 AfricHand Project, a milk supply chain project in Mozambique, in the Beira region.
 A production plant is inaugurated in September 2022.

 In September 2023 Simona Caselli is appointed as the new President of Granlatte, Gianpiero Calzolari remains Chairman of Granarolo S.p.A.

 In October 2023, the Board of Directors of Granarolo S.p.A. approved the 2024-2027 strategic plan with investments of over €300 million.
 The approval of the plan follows the €160 million capital increase defined at the end of March 2023, which saw the simultaneous entry of Patrimonio Rilancio - Fondo Nazionale Strategico (National Strategic Fund), managed by Cassa Depositi e Prestiti (CDP), and Ente Nazionale di Previdenza per gli addetti e gli impiegati in Agricoltura (ENPAIA) into the shareholding structure of Granarolo S.p.A.